 Remember that little bodies tend to get dehydrated even quicker than

 older kids or adults.
-Especially if you'll be attending popular concert series at summer amusement parks or beaches, remember to pack bottles or sippy cups of water or juice.
+Especially if you'll be attending popular concert series at US beaches, remember to pack bottles or sippy cups of water or juice.
 Keep them nourished by carrying along baggies of their favorite snacks,

 cereals and fruit.

 While you're packing for the concert, be sure to add extra diapers for the

 little ones, and depending on your kids' ages also bring a change of clothing, and a book or two to keep them entertained during

 Local and worldwide - Summer is outdoor concert time

 From amateur performances in the town square to flashy metro stadium concerts,

 there are outdoor music events to be found in practically every city and every town worldwide.
 All types of music - from classical,

 to hard rock and hip hop, can be enjoyed by all for the cost of an admission ticket and, sometimes, for free!
 Below are just